Resources

 Journals

-There are many other journals publishing work in American Studies (often listed on the above associations’ websites), but these are crucial.
-These are often behind restricted paywalls, but accessible through university libraries.
+Several other journals also publish research in American Studies (often listed on the aforementioned associations’ websites), but these ones are particularly significant.
+Despite often being concealed behind restricted paywalls, they are accessible through university libraries.

 American Quarterly